 “Acute inflammation is always something that happens to your body immediately, like an infection or injury,” explains Ruvini Wijetilaka, M.D., a physician at Parsley Health New York.

-Acute inflammation almost exists like padding for your bones and joints when you have injury—it may manifest itself as swelling around your knee cap, for example, but typically goes down within a couple of days, according to research, as the injury heals.
+Acute inflammation almost exists like padding for your bones and joints when you have an injury—it may manifest itself as swelling around your knee cap, for example, but typically goes down within a couple of days, according to research , as the injury heals.

 Chronic inflammation has likely been going on for a long time before you realize it’s happening.
 It’s almost always associated with other conditions, Dr. Wijetilaka says, like autoimmune diseases such as Rheumatoid Arthritis.
 This type of inflammation could exist in a number of places throughout the body—like the nasal passages, in those who have chronic sinus issues.
 “The skin and gut, two of the largest organs in the body, are very common points of entry for inflammation,” says Dr. Wijetilaka.